He nurtured the arts in New York Mills and Lanesboro. Can he do it in Warroad?

 In a photo from 1991, Davis stands on his dirt driveway near New York Mills wearing a thick coat and a half smile.

-A painter and a sculptor who grew up in Minneapolis and Indiana, Davis graduated from the Minneapolis College of Art and Design and moved to the rural, west-central Minnesota city.
+A painter and a sculptor who grew up in Minneapolis and Indiana, Davis graduated from the Minneapolis College of Art and Design and moved to the west-central Minnesota city.
 He paid $10,000 for the long-abandoned farm, restoring it and turning it into an artists’ retreat.
-He painted barns to make money.
+To make money, he painted barns.

 Only after being a part of the community for years did he raise $120,000 to remodel the oldest brick building in town, transforming it into a cultural center.